2.3 Communication and comparisons

 The objective of this activity is for you to use a variety of tools to help you examine your practice.

-Consider Table 2 below and then consider the two case studies underneath.
+Consider the questions below and then read the two case studies underneath.

 Case study 1 Isabel

 Isabel, aged 3 years, is described as having autistic tendencies.
 Susan from the local County Support Services visits Isabel in her day nursery setting every month.
 She observes Isabel for at least 30 minutes, makes notes and helps Jackie, the key person, to review Isabel’s progress.
 They work positively together to plan agreed targets to support Isabel’s inclusion, learning and development.
 Susan and Jackie have a meeting for at least an hour, to discuss Jackie’s observations and use these as a basis for agreeing and setting the new targets.
 Isabel is making steady progress and achieving her targets.
 If Isabel’s parents cannot attend the meeting, Susan writes a report for them and makes suggestions as to how Isabel could be supported at home.
 Jackie discusses the new targets with her colleagues and asks for their views, so they can all work together to help Isabel achieve her potential.
 When Susan leaves she reminds Jackie that she is available by telephone if any additional advice is needed.